Reinventing Commonweal Local Communities

 Finally, when I came to Lake County, I saw mentally ill people volunteering in the agencies.
 When the state announced grants for innovative ideas, our volunteers had so many that I proposed a leadership development grant to help them do all of them.
 That began a process of increasing consumer leadership that eventually resulted in annual award by the mental health board for consumer achievement.
 The background to my confidence in the leadership of the mentally ill was my confidence in the ability of volunteers to lead a parish.

 Over the first three-years of the Cleveland Commonweal Local Community, I experienced a great diversity of work backgrounds and life experiences, both in those who came to the meetings and those who were in contact with me by e-mail.
 Unfortunately conflicts and long travel times discouraged many people from attending.
 We never saw much of that rich diversity in place at one time.
 Several nights we were a group of couples, actually completely different couples.
 One night we were mostly men with seminary experience who had (as one put it) either spit out clericalism or had been spat out by it.
-While on paper our greatest potential were women members, women who were not part of the couples tended either not to show up, or not return.
+While on paper our greatest potential were women members, women who were not part of couples tended either not to show up, or not return.

 What are the strengths and weakness of the original Commonweal Local Community Model?
 How might they be remedied?